Surgical First Assistance in Operative Procedures HEA3055

 How will I be assessed?

-Students will be assessed theoretically by producing a 3000 word evaluative report reflecting on the learning experiences, in relation to the module learning outcomes.
+Students will be assessed theoretically by producing a 5000 word integrated portfolio.

 On successful completion you will: